Entrapta: In other media

+Entrapta appears in the Robot Chicken episode "Slaughterhouse on the Prairie", voiced by Robin Tunney.
+She accompanies Catra and Scorpia into attacking Castle Bright Moon.

 Reception

 Entrapta in She-Ra and the Princesses of Power received generally positive reception from critics.
-Erin Wilhelm of Bleeding Cool was critical of Entrapta, calling her a "dangerous villain," saying that her actions are not "consistent with science" and that she uses discovery and science "to justify her own selfish motivations."
-Tracy Brown contrasted this, arguing that Entrapta's "affinity for science separates her from most of the other characters on the show," said that Entrapta sees a "kindred spirit" in Hordak, stays with the Horde because they have " accepted and nurtured her scientific drive."
-She also quoted her voice actress as calling Entrapta an "insatiable workaholic" who has more than "genius level intelligence" but is not very "socially savvy" and Stevenson describing Entrapta as a character which has a "very deep need to be loved and accepted" but that she wants people to "love her for who she is," and does not see the Horde and the Rebellion as on "opposite sides."
+Erin Wilhelm of Bleeding Cool was critical of Entrapta, calling her a "dangerous villain", saying that her actions are not "consistent with science" and that she uses discovery and science "to justify her own selfish motivations."
+Tracy Brown contrasted this, arguing that Entrapta's "affinity for science separates her from most of the other characters on the show", and said that Entrapta sees a "kindred spirit" in Hordak, and stays with the Horde because they have "accepted and nurtured her scientific drive."
+She also quoted her voice actress as calling Entrapta an "insatiable workaholic" who has more than "genius level intelligence" but is not very "socially savvy" and Stevenson describes Entrapta as a character which has a "very deep need to be loved and accepted" but she wants people to "love her for who she is", and does not see the Horde and the Rebellion as on "opposite sides".

-Brandon Zachary of CBR describes Entrapta as having a "surprisingly sweet relationship" with Hordak, her lab partner, and stays that Entrapta is a "brilliant inventor" who brings out the humanity within Hordak.
-Vivian Kane of The Mary Sue says that unlike She-Ra: Princess of Power where Entrapta was "a full-on bad guy," she gets more character development in She-Ra and the Princesses of Power, serving as positive "representation for girls and women in STEM fields," while arguing that her story raises "issues of scientific ethics."
+Brandon Zachary of CBR describes Entrapta as having a "surprisingly sweet relationship" with Hordak, her lab partner, and says that Entrapta is a "brilliant inventor" who brings out the humanity within Hordak.
+Vivian Kane of The Mary Sue says that unlike She-Ra: Princess of Power where Entrapta was "a full-on bad guy", she gets more character development in She-Ra and the Princesses of Power, serving as positive "representation for girls and women in STEM fields", while arguing that her story raises "issues of scientific ethics".
 Beth Elderkin of Gizmodo described Entrapta as a chaotic neutral character, more developed than in She-Ra: Princess of Power or later versions, who only cares "about the pursuit of knowledge" and often makes morally ambiguous choices.
-Elderkin also argued that Entrapta is "adorable...frustrating, and...so naive it’s dangerous" as a villain who doesn't think she is a villain.
+Elderkin also argued that Entrapta is "adorable...frustrating, and...so naive it's dangerous" as a villain who doesn't think she is a villain.
 Caitlin Chappell of CBR praised the series for "better represent[ing] the autistic community" and argued that Entrapta sees her imperfections, and those that others have, as "beautiful."
 She also said that Entrapta is a "wonderful role model" and a "strong character" who stays true to herself throughout the show.